 The easiest and correct way to re-hydrate spinal discs is through movement and flexibility.
 Remember, the more rigid the spine, the more pressure is placed on the discs.
 The more flexible the spine, the taller you stand.

 A proven method to avoid osteoporosis is through weight bearing exercises.
 Lifting and carrying more weight.
 Don't be mislead by thinking that gaining body weight will help.
 Gaining weight is a double edged sword, it may help with decreasing bone loss but it also creates increased and a constant load to the joints.
 And not only in the spine, but also the hips, knees, feet.
 Then the medical problems like high blood pressure and diabetes.
 (Even a posture corrector for women might be able to help.)
+Do posture correctors work, is a very great question to ask when you're shopping for a brand new one.

 The BEST weight bearing exercises are dynamic.
 Walking AND carrying hand weights is much better than just doing bicep curls while standing or sitting still.
 Playing sports; golf, tennis, swimming, dancing, are all much better than using a piece of exercise equipment.
 There are exceptions to this, like a rowing machine.